-Plan Category Number of securities to be issued upon exercise of outstanding options and rights ex ighted-average ercise price of standing options remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 9,313,564 (1) \$ 2.18 (2) 5,291,858 (3)(4) Equity compensation plans not approved by security holders N/A N/A N/A Total 9,313,564 \$ 2.18 5,291,858
+Plan Category Number of securities to be issued upon exercise of outstanding options and rights Veighted-average exercise price of utstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 5,495,225 (1) \$ 1.90 (2) 9,718,125 (3)(4) Equity compensation plans not approved by security holders N/A N/A N/A Total 5,495,225 \$ 1.90 9,718,125

-(1) Includes (i) an aggregate of 4,095,877 shares of common stock to be issued upon exercise of options granted under our 2011 Equity Incentive Plan and our 2006 Equity Incentive Plan, and (ii) 5,217,687 shares of our common stock issuable as RSUs under our Amended 2011 Plan.
+(1) Includes (i) an aggregate of 2,262,910 shares of common stock to be issued upon exercise of options granted under our 2011 Equity Incentive Plan, (ii) 2,009,758 shares of our common stock issuable as RSUs under our 2011 Equity Incentive Plan and (iii) 1,222,557 shares of our common stock issuable as RSUs under our 2021 Equity Incentive Plan.

-(2) Because RSUs do not have an exercise price, the 5,217,687 shares of common stock issuable as RSUs under our 2011 Equity Incentive Plan are not included in the calculation of weighted-average exercise price.

-- (3) Includes 4,355,838 shares of common stock available for future purchase under our 2011 Employee Stock Purchase Plan and 936,020 shares of common stock available for issuance under our 2011 Equity Incentive Plan. - (4) As of December 31, 2019, the maximum aggregate number of shares of common stock reserved for issuance under the 2011 Equity Incentive Plan and the 2011 Employee Stock Purchase Plan was 9,895,724 shares and 1,636,020 shares, respectively.
-This maximum aggregate share reserve is not the same as the shares available for future issuance, which is described in footnote 3 above, as it also includes the automatic increases pursuant to the 2011 Equity Incentive Plan and 2011 Employee Stock Purchase Plan.
-The number of shares of common stock authorized for issuance under the 2011 Equity Incentive Plan automatically increases on each January 1 by 4.5% of the total number of shares of the common stock outstanding on December 31 of the preceding calendar year, or such lesser number of shares of common stock as determined by the Board.
-On January 1, 2020, the shares available for issuance under the 2011 Equity Incentive Plan automatically increased by 5,539,886 shares of common stock.
+- (2) Because RSUs do not have an exercise price, the 2,009,758 shares of common stock issuable as RSUs under our 2011 Equity Incentive Plan and 1,222,557 shares of common stock issuable as RSUs under our 2021 Equity Incentive Plan are not included in the calculation of weighted-average exercise price. - (3) Includes 1,754,231 shares of common stock available for future purchase under our 2011 Employee Stock Purchase Plan and 7,963,894 shares of common stock available for issuance under our 2021 Equity Incentive Plan. - (4) As of December 31, 2021, the maximum aggregate number of shares of common stock reserved for issuance under the 2021 Equity Incentive Plan and the 2011 Employee Stock Purchase Plan was 7,963,894 shares and 2,454,231 shares, respectively.
+This maximum aggregate share reserve is not the same as the shares available for future issuance, which is described in footnote 3 above, as it also includes the automatic increases pursuant to the 2011 Employee Stock Purchase Plan.
 The number of shares of common stock reserved for issuance under our 2011 Employee Stock Purchase Plan automatically increases on each January 1, by a lesser of (i) 700,000 shares of common stock or (ii) 1.0% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, as determined by the Board.
-On January 1, 2020, the shares available for issuance under the 2011 Employee Stock Purchase Plan automatically increased by 700,000 shares.
+On January 1, 2022, the shares available for issuance under the 2011 Employee Stock Purchase Plan automatically increased by 700,000 shares.